awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 List all Email Templates
 ========================

-Retrieve a list of all email templates that are associated with your AWS account in the current AWS Region.
+To retrieve a list of all email templates that are associated with your AWS account in the current AWS Region use the :SES-api:`ListTemplates <API_ListTemplates>`operation.

 **Imports**